DevoInc/azure-eventhub/README.md

 };
 ````

-Another file is _function.json_.
-This is a config file generated when you create the function app.
+Another important file is the _function.json_.
+This is a config file generated when you created the function app.

 ````json
 {